umaidali236/hcj-topnavbar/README.md

 - Check if all necessary files (`styles.css`, `script.js`, `favicon.ico`, `Banner.PNG`) are present and linked correctly.
 - Validate HTML code for any syntax errors.

-Sure, here's the content formatted into a single Markdown file:

 ```markdown
 # CSS Notes